kiransalve/Power-BI/Learn with Gigs/Questions.md

 If you change the original query, the referenced one will also reflect those changes.

-we have used it to create start schema.
+we have used it to create star schema.
 Raw table → cleaned → multiple dimensions/fact tables.

 # 4. What is M-Code?